Lumavate-Team/documentation/docs/6-CLI.rst

 .. warning::
    ``--table`` is deprecated.
-   Use ``--format`` to see the JSON values organized in table format.
+   Use ``--format`` to see JSON values organized in table format.

 .. _Component-set-version Update:

 Update
 ++++++

-Updates the label of a specified component-set version.
+Updates the label of a component-set version.

 Example: